FamousArchives/generator-famous/README.md

 Make a directory to put your app into and hop in

 ```
-$ mkdir moobyApp   # mkdir makes a new directory
+$ mkdir famousApp   # mkdir makes a new directory
-$ cd moobyApp      # cd is short for change directory
+$ cd famousApp      # cd is short for change directory
 $ yo famous        # Let's call the yeoman to make us famous
 ```